jarethughes/school-work/README.md

 # school-work
-This is a compilation of R scripts that I made in getting my bachelor's degree at Xavier University.
+This is a compilation of my work done while getting my bachelor's degree at Xavier University.